amos-open/core/docs/CANONICAL_DATA_MODEL.md

 ## Overview

 The AMOS canonical data layer provides clean, validated, and business-ready entity and relationship tables with stable contracts that downstream consumers can rely on.
-This layer serves as the single source of truth for all AMOS business entities.
+This layer serves as the single source of truth for all business entities in your organization.

 ## Design Principles